Functorial invariants for chaos topology from data: Introduction

 Historically, the definition of cell complexes \cite{whitehead1949combinatorial} and their associated homology preceded the advent of modern computational topology by several decades.
 This article follows the inverse path, providing a formal foundation for computational definitions of a templex and its properties \cite{sciamarella2023code}.
 This is achieved by leveraging the language of category theory \cite{EilenbergMacLane1945,MacLane1971}, which emerged in the 1940s as a technical tool in algebraic topology.
-The immediate problem was not the creation of a new foundational theory, but the need to formalize constructions that appeared repeatedly in topology.
 A category is defined by a collection of objects (e.g., spaces, groups) and arrows that represent morphisms between them (e.g., continuous maps, homomorphisms).
 A central notion in category theory is that of a \emph{functor}, formalizing the idea that a construction in mathematics should respect the relations between objects, not just the objects themselves.
-For instance, the homology functor translates topological spaces into abelian groups.
-This shift of perspective allows one to identify common patterns across different areas of mathematics and to transfer results between seemingly unrelated contexts.
+For instance, the homology functor translates topological spaces into abelian groups, and continuous maps into group homomorphisms, preserving composition.

-This article introduces several elements: a new type of functor, an operator acting on finite formal concatenations of directed edges, and the quotient of directed cycles modulo the image of this operator.
-The algebraic structure that emerges for the directed invariants of a templex is that of a semigroup.
-The theory is illustrated with examples of two paradigmatic chaotic attractors \cite{lorenz1963lorenz,Ros76c}.